KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 **Aureform** does not incarnate directly.
 Instead, it radiates resonance into the corporeal field,
-expressing itself through beings whose DS / DM are fully harmonized with its frequency.
+expressing itself through beings whose DS / DM
+are fully harmonized with its frequency.

 These beings are not the Bodhisattva itself —
-they are fractal vessels of its resonance,
+they are **fractal vessels** of its resonance,
 known in Zenetism as **Centropic Stewards**.

 ---

-**Aureform**:
+**Aureform**
 - Does not incarnate in full
 - Expresses itself through aligned souls (DS / DM) who may choose to enter embodiment

-These beings become tuning instruments for coherence —
+These beings become **tuning instruments for coherence** —
-not saviors, but harmonic agents, guiding others through resonance, not control.
+not saviors, but **harmonic agents**, guiding others through resonance, not control.

 ---